 Comprehensive Cancer Control (CCC) consists of collaborative strategies to leverage community resources for cancer prevention, early detection, and treatment.
 Common CCC activities include implementing strategies to reduce cancer risk, promote healthy lifestyles, ensure access to screenings/diagnostic technologies, and improve the quality of treatment and support services to enhance survivorship.
-This toolkit offers resources, tools, and tips LHDs can use to build successful and sustainable coalitions that are organized to implement effective CCC strategies in their jurisdictions.
+This toolkit offers resources, tools, and tips cancer prevention practitioners can use to synergize local and state efforts to implement effective CCC strategies at the local level.
 The toolkit supplements NACCHO’s Cancer Control Action Guide based on a 2011-2012 assessment of cancer control in local health departments (LHDs).

 Action Guide for Building Local Comprehensive Cancer Control Coalitions: Lessons Learned from Local Health Departments